thoughtspot/thoughtspot.github.io/_admin/users-groups/about-users-groups.md

 Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.

+last_updated: January 6, 2020
+summary: "Creating groups and assigning users to them makes privilege management easier."
+sidebar: mydoc_sidebar
+permalink: /:collection/:path.html
+---
+Before people can log in and use ThoughtSpot, you need to create a username, a password, and a membership in one or more groups for them.

 This page describes manual creation of users, groups, and privileges, but you can also manage users through [LDAP]({{ site.baseurl }}/admin/setup/about-LDAP.html#) or SAML.
-For information on setting up SAML authentication, see the _ThoughtSpot Application Integration Guide_.
+For information on configuring SAML authentication, see [Configure SAML] ({{ site.baseurl }}/admin/setup/configure-SAML-with-tscli.html).

 ## Privileges and groups